 Here is a brief outline of how we evaluate comments.

 Is this comment on topic, does it add value to the discussion and can DVLA answer publicly?
-If so, we’ll post a timely response within 24 hours.
+If so, we’ll respond as soon as we can before the comments facility closes.

 Is this person asking for information or detail relating to another DVLA channel eg is it a general customer query?
 If so, we’ll provide the user with the correct contact details so that they can re-submit the query through the correct channel.